Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.

 How much money should I have on hand?
 Costa Rica is a relatively safe country.
 I have never been robbed.
 You don’t want to be stuck somewhere with no access to an ATM.
 This happened to us.
 We left for our honeymoon, forgot to bring the dollar dance money we had collected and had $100 that my friend’s father had given us at the reception.
 That had to last us for 4 days!
 Keep in mind local vendors generally do not take credit cards.
 Research where you’re going and what kind of stores/banks will be there.
 Figure out how much you need and add 20% to that.

 I prefer to be off the grid as much as possible when I’m on vacation.
 If you cannot do this, bring a tablet or laptop with you on your carry on.
 I bring a small portable speaker and hook it up to my IPOD and like to enjoy music over some cocktails and beer at night.
-Keep in mind, WiFi will not be accessible throughout the country so don’t plan on streaming music and logging into social media 100% of the time (that is the joy of getting away isn’t it?).
+Keep in mind, WiFi may not be accessible throughout the country so don’t plan on streaming music and logging into social media 100% of the time (that is the joy of getting away isn’t it?)

 How much should I pack for Costa Rica?